 Some profiles are sufficient enough to suggest they are real (though we can never be sure, of course).
 But be especially aware of slim profiles without much substance.
 They aren’t all bad.
 Some people create stand-alone profiles just to use Marketplace or Buy Nothing Groups, for example, even though they don’t use Facebook for social updates.
 But it could be an indication of something suspicious.

 Related Reading: Answers To Your Buy Nothing Group Concerns and Questions

 It’s also pretty easy to hack a Facebook account or other user profile and use a hacked account to fraudulently transact on Marketplace or other sales platforms.
 Digital profiles are an easy way to pretend to be someone or something we’re not.

-Coordinate with the other person in advance to determine exactly where you will meet, what type of car they are driving, and other identifiable details so you can arrive knowing what to expect.
+With respect to the other person in the transaction, coordinate in advance to determine exactly where you will meet, what type of car they are driving, and other identifiable details so you can arrive knowing what to expect.

 There may be times when it makes the most sense to pick up something directly from a person’s home or personal space.
 Large furniture, for example, may require a special vehicle, and it would be impractical to expect both parties to use such a vehicle to meet at a central, public location.